 Challenging routes, magnificent views and high climbs all put the Belgian Ardennes on the map for climbing enthusiasts.
 Clambering up a 45-metre sheer cliff faces certainly makes for a thrilling way to explore this natural province as well as providing a great story to tell.
 We’d recommend Freyr, Dave, Yvoir, Awirs and Beez as some of the best climbs in Belgium.

-With golden leaves falling all around, Autumn is a particularly alluring time to visit.
-In the cooler months, you can head below to explore the underground network of caves that run throughout the hills and green grasslands.
+With golden leaves falling all around, autumn is a particularly alluring time to visit.
+In the cooler months, there are still plenty of things to do in the Ardennes, and you can head below to explore the underground network of caves that run throughout the hills and green grasslands.
 Thousands of years of erosion have shaped these caves into a magical world of sparkling stalactites and stalagmites.

 Above ground, horse riding through emerald meadows and across the fallen leaves of the dense woodland makes for an unforgettable experience.
 There are various riding schools throughout the region that offer classes tailored for every skill level.